MarcMouries/sn-google-map-component/README.md

 ## Versions

+- 0.3
+    - GraphQL query generic to be able to set map markers on any table

 - 0.2
     - Fixed Google Map Marker Info close icon visibility
     - Removed link from Map Marker Info Popup